 The ALS Association has a list of facilities that are accepting brain and spinal cord tissue for ALS research.
 Furthermore, the CReATe Consortium and NIH NeuroBioBank have collaborated to provide an opportunity to cover the costs of post-mortem brain and spinal cord tissue donation from participants involved in CReATe studies.

 Planning funerals and celebrations of life

 Thinking about how you’d like yourself or your loved one to be laid to rest can feel unsettling, especially when you’re focused on living.
 While understandable, having these discussions also can offer peace of mind that you or your loved one’s wishes will be honored.
 For families and friends, a plan can help lessen the stress of organizing a funeral or other celebration of life so they may focus on remembrance and saying goodbye.

 Some people may prefer to work out the details in advance; however, others may feel more comfortable not going into the specifics.
 Wherever you land, there are a few topics that are especially helpful to explore in advance, such as burial options, budget and memorial service options.
 Consider reading AARP’s 8 Tips for Funeral Planning for practical information to help you make informed decisions.
 Keep in mind, grants may be available for people with ALS to assist with funeral expenses.
-For help locating programs, please contact the I AM ALS Navigation Program at 1-866-942-6257 or by submitting an online request support form.
+For help locating programs, please contact the ALS Support Team at 1-866-942-6257 or by submitting an online request support form.

 You might find these helpful: